 In the little town I’ve called home for nearly thirty years now, there lives a drag queen.

-She’s slightly newer to town than I am, but not by much.
+She’s slightly newer to town than I am (which is over thirty years, omg), but not by much.

 She goes by the name of Madame Z

 And she’s only a she a couple Saturdays a month, plus on a few special occasions.
 (Because what’s a special occasion without a drag queen, right?)

 The rest of the time Madame Z is a guy named John—a jazz singer and actor and all-around good guy and neighbor.